Support This Site

 Michael Carmine plays Tony Rodero.
-He does his job, fantasizes about someday living in Switzerland, snow skiing all the time, and has just about had all he is going to take from Sick-Pack's constant stream of bullshit.
+He does his job, fantasizes about someday living in Switzerland, snow skiing all the time, and has just about had all he is going to take from Sick-Pack's endless stream of bullshit.

 Hector Elizondo is perfect in his role like he is perfect in every role he plays, regardless of direction or script.
 As G.P.
-Cobb, he is a man who misses his family back home, does his job as best he can, gets along pretty well with everybody, and is fed up with Six-Pack's never ending bullshit.
+Cobb, he is a man who misses his family back home, does his job as best he can, gets along pretty well with everybody, and is fed up with Six-Pack's eternal bullshit.